JingWen-Chen/JingWen-Chen.github.io/README.md

 ## Welcome to GitHub Pages

-You can use the [Portfolio](https://github.com/JingWen-Chen/JingWen-Chen.github.io/edit/master/README.md) to maintain and preview the content for your website in Markdown files.
+Know me via my [Portfolio](http://jingwenrusendeyu.lofter.com/) [Editor](https://github.com/JingWen-Chen/JingWen-Chen.github.io/edit/master/README.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.